spatialaudio/signals-and-systems-lecture/README.md

-# Continuous-Time and Discrete-Time Signals and Systems - Theory and Computational Examples
+# Continuous- and Discrete-Time Signals and Systems - Theory and Computational Examples

 This repository collects didactically edited [Jupyter](https://jupyter.org/) notebooks that introduce the theory of linear, time-invariant (LTI) signals and